vmenger/deduce/README.md

 <!-- start include in docs -->

 * :sparkles: Remove sensitive information from clinical text written in Dutch
-* :mag: Rule based logic for detecting names, locations, institutions, dates, ages, identifiers, phone numbers and email/urls
+* :mag: Rule based logic for detecting e.g. names, locations, institutions, identifiers, phone numbers and urls
 * :triangular_ruler: Useful out of the box, but customization higly recommended
 * :seedling: Originally validated in [Menger et al. (2017)](http://www.sciencedirect.com/science/article/pii/S0736585316307365), but further optimized since

+> :high_brightness: Deduce is useful out of the box, but please validate and customize on your own data before using it in a critical environment.
+Remember that de-identification is almost never perfect, and that clinical text often contains other specific details that can link it to a specific person.
+Be aware that de-identification should primarily be viewed as a way to mitigate risk of identificaiton, rather than a way to obtain anonymous data.

 Currently, `deduce` can remove the following types of Protected Health Information (PHI):